These wine-farm trails are sure to get you rolling, especially when followed by a wine-drenched lunch in the vineyards.

 Those looking for some adventure relish this terrain, rated as one of the top mountain-biking destinations in the country, which includes a well-maintained single track, with bridges over farm fences and streams.
 It’s no wonder the Absa Cape Epic and FNB Wines2Whales have taken place here.

-Route Avid mountain-biker and local winemaker Pieter Visser designed the routes to accommodate all skill levels.
+Route Legend mountain-biker, Pieter Visser, designed the routes to accommodate all skill levels.
 From the Racing Snake and Strava Hunter to TrailBlazer and Weekend Warrior, there is something for all riders.

 Duration Varies.
 The blue route is shorter than the red route, which has several interlinked black loops and is more suited to advanced riders.

 Need to know Only groups of 10 people will be permitted.
 No trail-running allowed.